 - 4.2.
 All ecological appraisals should be undertaken by a suitably qualified and experienced consultant with relevant protected species licence(s) as required. - 4.3.
 All submissions must be supported by adequate survey data in accordance with Guidelines for Ecological Impact Assessment in the UK and Ireland (EcIA), CIEEM (2019) and relevant best practice guidelines.
 Surveys must be carried out at the optimum time of year, with any constraints fully described.
-An EcIA Checklist is available please use this to check that you have all relevant areas of EcIA included in your report.
-Submissions received without the appropriate level of survey or which recommend further surveys which have not yet been undertaken will be returned. - 4.4.
+Please use the EcIA Checklist to check that you have included all relevant areas in your report.
+Submissions received without the appropriate level of survey, or which recommend further surveys which have not yet been undertaken, will be returned. - 4.4.
 Where protected species are concerned Circular 6/2005: Biodiversity and Geological Conservation Statutory Obligations and Their Impact Within the Planning System states: